 After the bone has healed around the implants (four to six months), a structure is placed in the implant similar to a post or another cylinder with internal threads to attach bars to the implants.
 Dental implants can be used to support one single post and, later, a crown or they can be used in groups of two, four or six to support bolted-on frames or bridges that support a removable partial denture or single crowns.

 Dental implants are usually more resistant to dental infections than natural teeth.
 Also, dental implants are usually much stronger than natural teeth, being longer, and because bone fuses to the implants.
 Further, dental implants are most often made from titanium metal and much stronger than the most vital of natural teeth.
-When Dr. LuBovich first started placing implants (in 1970), he used to inform patients: "Implants are second best to healthy natural teeth."
+When Dr. Cottrill first started placing implants (in 1970), he used to inform patients: "Implants are second best to healthy natural teeth."

 After initial healing is completed, implant health is usually successful for many years, or the life of the patient.
 Dental implants are wonderful replacements of teeth and our patients tell us, over and over, they would not take anything in the world in exchange for their dental implants.

-Dental implants are wonderful bionic replacements for their natural teeth; ask other patients of Dr. LuBovich's about their dental implants.
+Dental implants are wonderful bionic replacements for their natural teeth; ask other patients of Dr. Cottrill's about their dental implants.
 We are happy to refer you to many dental implant patients to review their treatments with you.
 This is helpful in your making a choice in your dental implant alternatives.

 Apprehensive dental patient?